exbarlow/ludobots/README.md

 ### New Functionalities (aside from each individual branch, which have their respective changes in their own `README.md`s)

 - Saved Searches
   - The best `brain.nndf` file corresponding to the "most fit" individual each run of `search.py` is automatically saved to `saved_searches/`.
 Running `python3 viewSavedSearches.py` will run a simulation of each of these saved files on GUI mode.
+The corresponding `fitness.txt` file is also saved to the same folder.
+- Up up and Away
+  - This branch has had the fitness function modified to match the "up up and away" sample project from the reddit thread.
+There are 3 saved searches in the `saved_searches/` folder.